Ugrammer/UniversalMer-v2.0/README.md

    After building database completed, you can choose the menu of the program.
 If the database already exist, you can run the program for the next time by

        % ./UniversalMer -l  Universal_merDB.umer

+  !
+Please don't forget to backup the database file for using in the next time.

 # Example
   * The running program pics place in the folder /Output/ <br>